 The Southern Cassowary is a solitary bird, which pairs only in breeding season.
-It loves to hide from people, preferring to stay away from human contact.
+It hides from people, preferring to stay away from human contact.

 The male builds a nest on the ground out of plant material.
 The female lays 3-4 green eggs, but the male sits on them until they hatch.
 The eggs are large, measuring 13 centimetres (5 inches) long.
 The male also takes care of the chicks.
 The female does not look after her chicks.

 Photographer: Martina Nicolls